heike/Houston-Persistence/README.md

 exptect to have the most similarity between bullets from successive fires, and the least similarity between bullets 11 and 50.

+The **Scatterplot** shows positions of each bullet along the `x` axis, and maps all of the comparison values with all other bullets on the `y` axis.
+In the clustered view, scores for the same bullet are connected by a line.
+This allows us to see, whether there are any clusters of bullets in the data and , in the case of that clusters exist, which bullets cluster with each other.

 ### Bullet Matrix

 ### Land-to-Land Comparisons